delphix/lab-guides/masking/INSTRUCTIONS.md

  ![](./images/image58.png)

-3. On the Export Environment dialog box accept the default Environment name and File Name
+3. On the Export Environment dialog box accept the default Environment Name and File Name

  ![](./images/image59.png)

 4. Click the *Export* button

->Note that a pop-up window should appear with a link to Download the environment XML file.
+>Note: A pop-up window should appear with a link to Download the environment XML file.
 If the pop-up window does not appear, check the browser to see if it was blocked and allow it to display pop-ups.

 5. Right-click on the link that appears on the pop-up window and select "Save link as..."